GitHubDragonFly/HTML_CSS_JS/README.md

 # Usage
 All it takes is to try either of the following:

-- Thanks to the [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com) you can preview the [Exercise](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/Exercise.html) page and use its fixed menu to access the rest.
+- Thanks to the [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com) you can preview the [Exercise](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/Exercise.html) page and use its fixed menu to access the rest (jQuery section might not work with this preview).
 This was tested as working in the Firefox browser and you could optionally use ctrl+click to open it in the new tab/window.

 And just for the convenience, you can access the viewers directly here: [OBJ](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/OBJ%20Viewer.html) / [PLY + STL](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/PLY%20Viewer.html) / [DAE](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/DAE%20Viewer.html) / [GLTF](https://htmlpreview.github.io/?https://github.com/GitHubDragonFly/HTML_CSS_JS/blob/main/Files/GLTF%20Viewer.html)